JeffWeinell/REEs/README.md

 length(grep("CDS",Zootoca.vivipara_GFF$type))   # Result = 577,940

 ```
-We choose *L. agilis* to be the reference species because sequences are assembled onto fewer scaffolds, likely corresponding to chromosomes.
-However, *Podarcis muralis* would also be a good choice because it has the most annotate genes and CDS, and sequences are assembled onto relatively few scaffolds.
+Choose *L. agilis* as the reference species because sequences are assembled onto fewer scaffolds (which in this case correspond to chromosomes). *Podarcis muralis* would also be a good choice because it has the most annotate genes and CDS, and sequences are assembled onto relatively few scaffolds.
 You can work through this pipeline a second time using *P. muralis* as the reference species to compare the REEs selected to those selected using *L. agilis*.

 Filter GFF table of the reference species.
 Extract and save sequences corresponding to regions in the filtered GFF.
 <!--- **Note:** I had to modify get.seqs.from.gff because ```contig.names  <- mat.strsplit(headers)[,1]``` will not work if sequence headers have different number of spaces present.
 I changed this line to ```contig.names  <- mat.strsplit(headers)[,1]```.--->